a-nixon/2020_UBCO_COSC310_Group8_Chatbot/README.md

-## Features:
+## Chatbot Features:
 * **Database files**
 Stores all chat dialogue in a database file.
 Easily change dialogue by specifying a different database.
 * **Database Manager** (AKA Respose Manager)
-I GUI interface for editing chatbot respose databases.
+A GUI interface for editing chatbot respose databases.
+* **Networking**
+Chatbot can act as a server, client or remote terminal for interacting with other chatbots.
+Terminal mode does not generate any conversation, it allows users to connect to and interact with a remote chatbot (or any sockts server).